logos-co/roadmap/content/vac/acz/rlnp2p/waku/rln-multi-epoch-constraints.md

 ### Justification

-rln-v3 should allow dynamic epoch sizes for users who may need smaller messaging needs, to optimize for stake used.
+Dynamic epoch sizes are required  for users who have smaller messaging needs, to optimize for stake used. rln-v3 will allow that.
 ### Deliverables

 * [x] design document: https://www.notion.so/rln-v3-PoC-b05af585f52f4b15a249184d4a627096